sydney-machine-learning/LLM-moviereviews/README.md

 # LLM-MovieReviews: Evaluating AI-Generated Movie Reviews

 This repository contains the code and output results for Group 8's research project on evaluating Large Language Models (LLMs) for generating movie reviews.
-The project systematically compares AI-generated reviews from various models (gpt4o, Gemini 2.0, DeepSeek V3) with human reviews from the IMDb database using multiple analysis methods.
+The project compares AI-generated reviews from various models (gpt4o, Gemini 2.0, DeepSeek V3) with human reviews from the IMDb database using multiple analysis methods.

 ## Project Overview